cppitems/cppitems/items/001/item.md

 Let's discuss some consequences triggered by these two options.

 ### Redundancy
-If separated, a portion of the sourcecode is redundant (the function declarations).
+If separated, a portion of the source code is redundant (the function declarations).
-In a single file, functions defintion are sufficient, removing this redundancy.
+In a single file, functions definition are sufficient, removing this redundancy.

 ### Dependent projects
-For a single file, the full implementation is included in a dependent project with the consequence that it is compiled togehther with the project in a single *compilation unit*.
+For a single file, the full implementation is included in a dependent project with the consequence that it is compiled together with the project in a single *compilation unit*.
-This can be advantegeous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
+This can be advantageous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
 A change in the library requires a recompilation of the dependent project.

 > Why are most optimizations performed at the scope of a compilation unit?